slowernews/wisdom-tldr/README.md

 Often, that requires the technical skills to reliably solve their problems.<br>
 Always, that requires the communication skills to persuade someone you can solve their problems.'*

-Successful *entrepreneurs* are good managing risk.<br>
+Successful *entrepreneurs* are good risk managers.
-HOWEVER they have extended comfort zones: low risk for them might mean high risk for you.

 > *'Entrepreneurs prepare for bad.
 They budget pessimistically using the worst case scenario.'*